ELEM ED 317 Teaching Social Studies Preschool - 8

 6. Contact the Great Lakes Indian Fish and Wildlife Commission to learn more about their activities and goals.

-After you completed an activity, explain in at least three typed pages (meets Wisconsin Educator Standard 1):
+After you completed an activity, explain in at least three word processed pages:

 1. What you did (title of video or book you reviewed, whom you interviewed, or name of program you attended).